 However, if you are looking for a mountain trail riding experience and don’t have 2 grand to spend, the Endeavor S will be everything you need… and for the price, there is nothing else that’s quite like it.

-If you are interested in buying the Cloudwheels, be sure to check out our affiliate discount link here and uses code: “ESKATEHQ” to receive 3% off during check out.
+If you are interested in buying the Vokboard be sure to check out our affiliate discount link here and use code: “ESKATEHQ23” to receive $5 off during checkout.

-It will help you get a small monetary discount and helps us out too.
+It will help you get a small monetary discount and help us out too.
 On top of that, you’ll be tagged as an Electric Skateboard HQ customer and probably be treated better.
 Cheers!